 "Herman Cain is surprising everybody," Brown says.
 "That's why we put him on [this week's] cover of Newsweek. ...
 His performance in the debates ... has kind of catapulted him, and I think it's largely because he has positioned himself as the anti-Obama. ...
 It's an African-American rags-to-riches story that is very appealing."

 Brown says the Newsweek staff working on the Cain story came across wonderful photos — one in particular from Cain's college years at Morehouse.
 "He's standing there with his hand in his pocket, in a pinstripe suit and his legs planted firmly on the ground.
 It's a wonderful sort of period picture in a sense of African-American aspiration," Brown says.

-Cain has said that his fundraising is picking up, but his third-quarter numbers were far behind those of Rick Perry and Mitt Romney.
-"Perry is still the guy who has more chance, in a sense, of uniting the two areas of the Republican party," Brown says.
-But "[Perry's] performance in the debate has been like a kind of a stunned ox. ...
+Cain has said his fundraising is picking up, but his third-quarter numbers were far behind those of Rick Perry and Romney.
+"Perry is still the guy who has more chance, in a sense, of uniting the two areas of the Republican Party," Brown says.
+But Perry's debate performance "has been like a kind of a stunned ox. ...
 He has shattered any hopes that anybody really had in him because he's such a dire performer and just comes off as a guy who is 100 percent not ready for prime time."

 The Economic Feud That Wouldn't Die

 Brown's next recommended read is Keynes Hayek: The Clash that Defined Modern Economics by journalist Nicholas Wapshott.
 Keynes and Hayek were "two great economists of the '20s and '30s who had a tremendous feud that really continues to this very day," Brown explains.
 During the Great Depression, British economist John Maynard Keynes argued for deficit spending and investing in public works.
 Austrian economist Friedrich Hayek took the opposite approach and said the best thing to do in hard economic times was to cut services and spending.